Marcus Armstrong: 2014–2016: Junior formulae debut

+2017: Championship win as a Ferrari junior

-Italian Formula 4
+Italian F4

-In February 2017, it was announced Armstrong would race in both the ADAC F4 and Italian F4 championships with Prema Powerteam.
+After signing in December 2016, Ferrari announced that Armstrong had signed to their Driver Academy, alongside his campaigns in both the ADAC F4 and Italian F4 championships with Prema Powerteam.
 Armstrong had a relatively slow start to the season, scoring three third-places and two non-scoring finishes across the opening two rounds.
 The next round at Vallelunga saw Armstrong claim his maiden win of the year From then, Armstrong's form had been stellar, winning three more times including appearing on the podium at all races during the second Mugello round.
 In the Monza season finale, Armstrong finished second in the first race, which was enough to claim the title with two races to spare.

-ADAC Formula 4
+ADAC F4

 Armstrong partook in all races, as the races did not clash with his Italian F4 campaign.
-Armstrong had two non-scoring finishes in the first two rounds.
-However, he bounced back and took his first ADAC F4 win at the Red Bull Ring and two more podium finishes there.
+Though starting the season with two non-scoring finishes in the first two rounds, he bounced back and took his first ADAC F4 win at the Red Bull Ring and two more podium finishes there.
 His podium streak continued towards Oscbersleben, scoring another win and a second place.
 Another win at the Nürburgring hauled him into championship contention, but eventually lost out to eventual champion and future F2 teammate Jüri Vips by a mere 4.5 points, and Armstrong settled as vice-champion.

-FIA Formula 3 Championship
+Toyota Racing Series (2017–2019)

+2017

+Armstrong was confirmed to race in the Toyota Racing Series with M2 Competition in December 2016.
+Armstrong won the season opener on his debut, but retired in the third race due to a collision.
+His next would come at the third round in Hampton during the first race, but again failed to finish the third race after touching with Richard Verschoor.
+A further win and two second places in the final round saw Armstrong managed fourth in the championship.

 2018

 For 2018, Armstrong returned to the Toyota Racing Series with M2 Competition.
 Armstrong started his season in perfect fashion, taking third in the first race and winning the other two, though those wins would be the only one of the season.
 Armstrong continued his podium streak in Teretonga and Hampton, which increased his lead to 41 points.
 However, he only yielded one podium in the next five races, bringing the gap down to ten points over second-placed Robert Shwartzman and 23 points to Richard Verschoor.
 With four laps to go after a safety car restart, Armstrong had a mechanical failure whilst leading, and dropped to seventh at the flag.
-This was meant that Shwartzman and Verschoor dropped Armstrong to third in the championship, the former winning the championship.
-Overall, Armstrong lost the title by 15 points.
+This was meant that Shwartzman and Verschoor dropped Armstrong to third in the championship, losing by 15 points as the former won the championship.